feelikeadoll/developer-portfolio/README.md

-# Laia Navalón Arxé - Developer Portfolio
+# Laia Navalón - Developer Portfolio

 My own Fullstack Developer Portfolio.
-This web-app includes all the Commercial and Personal works I have done so far.
+This static web-app, built in React, includes all the Commercial and Personal works I have done so far.

-This project has served as an excuse to practice Typescript and implement it with React, and I have taken the chance to develop new tools and features I hadn't worked with in my coding journey so far.
+This project has served as an excuse to practice Typescript and implement it with React, and I have taken the chance to develop new tools and experiment with technologies I hadn't worked with in my coding journey so far.

 <!-- URLs examples